ubcgif/2024-heagy-saga/README.md

-# template-repository-conference
-template repository for conference proceedings
+# Electromagnetic geophysics across the scales